Abstracts

 Alchemy

 Sometimes a picture is more than the sum of its parts.
 I completed this project exclusively on Large Format film from 2007 to 2012 as I explored how abstract ideas could transform my image making away from the purely representational.
+This alchemical process transforms the mundane into the magical.

 Aspects of Beauty